david-istvan/ethereum-cloning-tse-replication-package/README.md

 ### Reproduction of the prepared data (`/01_data/prepared`)

-The prepared data is used in the analyses.
-The prepared data is included in this replication package in folder `/01_data/prepared`, but it can be reproduced from the cleaned data by following the steps below.
+Follow the step below to reproduce the prepared data from the cleaned data (`/01_data/clonedata/duplicates`).

 1. Run `python 03_mergeMetadata.py` in the `/02_prepare` folder.
 2. Run `python 04_prepareAnalysisData.py` in the `/02_prepare` folder.